WebAssembly/content-security-policy/proposals/CSP.md

 While `WebAssembly.compile` and `WebAssembly.instantiate` take arrays of bytes to produce executable code, `WebAssembly.compileStreaming` and `WebAssembly.intantiateStreaming` depend on a `Response` object.
 One characteristic of the `Response` object is that it has access to the URL of the original request.

-We recommend that this URL may be vetted by the `script-src` CSP policy associated with the _container_ (typically either an IFrame or the page executing the JavaScript call to `compileStreaming` or `instantiateStreaming` APIs).
+We recommend that this URL may be vetted by the `script-src` CSP policy associated with the _container_ (typically the page executing the JavaScript call to `compileStreaming` or `instantiateStreaming` APIs).

 In effect, the policy would be that if a source URL is permitted by the `script-src` CSP policy then a WebAssembly module loaded from that source (via a streaming API) would be permitted to execute _without any additional CSP policy tokens_.